transloadit/uppy/website/src/privacy.md

 4.  the right to have any information you provided to us on an automated basis returned to you in a structured, commonly-used and machine-readable format, or sent directly to another company, where technically feasible (“data portability”);
 5.  where the processing of your information is based on your consent, the right to withdraw that consent is subject to legal or contractual restrictions;
 6.  the right to object to any decisions based on the automated processing of your personal data, including profiling; and
-7.  the right to lodge a complaint with the supervisory authority responsible for data protection matters (e.g., in the UK, the Information Commissioner’s Office).
+7.  the right to lodge a complaint with the supervisory authority responsible for data protection matters (such as, in the UK, the Information Commissioner’s Office).

 If you request a copy of your information, you may be required to pay a statutory fee.